acntech/reinforcement-learning-workshop/README.md

 Paste in the user data

 Remember to attach the correct network securoty group (which opens up port 8888) and IAM role (to give write access to s3)

+### Visualization
+Visualizations in the DQN-notebooks are only supported for Linux and OSX, in addition to headless servers, e.g. AWS EC2 Instances.